tjhickey724/discrete_math/notes/cryptograph/correctness.md

 * $(x * y)$ % p
 * $(x + y)$ % p

-where $u% % $v$ is the result of dividing u by v and taking the remainder.
+where $u % v$ is the result of dividing u by v and taking the remainder.
 It is not hard to prove that addition and multipication satisfy the standard properties:
 * additive identity:  $x+0=x$
 * multiplicative $x*1=x$